aziflaj/aziflaj.github.io/_posts/posts/2025-01-13-rlfo-experiment.md

 ## now what

 Nothing.
 I'm not going to delete Substack, it's still gonna be out there for you to read or me to reference.
-I will probably not write to it anymore, there's no items in an array after the -1th index.
+I will probably not post on it anymore, there are no items in an array after the -1th index.
 I might write a blog post once in a while, and that's going to be in this blog you're reading right now.
 I'm probably not going to stop reading articles, I have a long backlog of interesting links.